 Intensive analysis of selected planning cases highlighting important issues that planners deal with in practice.
-The case studies are prefaced by sessions which places them in the broader framework of planning history, decision making process models and planner role models.
-A second section deals with subnational planning and regional development issues in developing countries.
+Examine case studies in the context of broader framework of planning history, decision making process models and planner role models.
+Explore subnational planning and regional development issues in developing countries.

 URB R PL/ENVIR ST/PUB AFFR 809 — INTRODUCTION TO ENERGY ANALYSIS AND POLICY

-URB R PL/ENVIR ST/PUB AFFR 810 — ENERGY ANALYSIS SEMINAR
+URB R PL/ENVIR ST/PUB AFFR 810 — ENERGY ANALYSIS AND POLICY CAPSTONE

 URB R PL 812 — STRATEGIES FOR PLANNING EFFECTIVENESS